London Market Report

 Surrounding Middlesex County

 Surrounding Middlesex County is comprised of multiple small townships that border the west, north, and east boundaries of the city of London.
 In terms of overall sales activity, the largest township is Middlesex Centre, which borders London to the west and north and includes the fast-growing communities of Komoka-Kilworth, Ilderton, and Arva.
 To the east of London is Thames Centre, which is centered by the town of Dorchester.
-Other townships comprising Surrounding Middlesex County include Lucan-Biddulph, directly north of London beyond Middlesex Centre, and Adelaide-Metcalfe and North Middlesex to the north-west.
+Other townships comprising Surrounding Middlesex County include Lucan-Biddulph, directly north of London beyond Middlesex Centre, Adelaide-Metcalfe and North Middlesex to the north-west, and Southwest Middlesex.

-Surrounding Middlesex County, while only 5% of current resale activity, remains the most expensive market in Greater London, ending the first quarter with a median sale price of $74 0K.
+Surrounding Middlesex County, while only 5% of current resale activity, remains the most expensive market in Greater London, ending the third quarter with a median sale price of $731K.
 New housing development is rapidly progressing in many townships within this region, with most projects focused on single-family detached subdivisions with premium price points.
-Median prices are flat from the previous quarter as well as year-over-year, driven from the highest inventory levels across the London area.
+However, median prices are down 5% year-over-year, driven from the second-highest inventory levels across the London area.
 At year-end 2022, inventory stood at 6 months, declined to 3 months by the second quarter of 2023 before drastically increasing to finish the year at over 10 months of inventory.
-To start 2024, inventory is now just under 7 months with median selling times down sharply from 38 days at year-end to 25 days in the first quarter.
+Through the third quarter of 2024, inventory sits at 7 months with median selling up to 26 days.

 Community Overview